Syncing options in Outline

 1. File based synchronization (iCloud, Box, Dropbox or GDrive)

 Each section in Outline is created as a file.
 More of a small database, actually.
 It has revisions, transaction logs, etc. It is optimized for simultaneous access by Clients on a file share.
 There is no Server, just the file and Clients working with it.
 Clients in this scenario should merge the changes.
-It was an architecture created back in 2003.
+This architecture was created back in 2003.
 However, people still often prefer to work with local notebook files using modern synchronization methods like Dropbox.

 Outline can work with files and merge the changes the same way as OneNote does.
 The difference is that Outline not only writes or reads changes to the file on SMB share, but also downloads the full file version, adds the changes and uploads it back.

 Moving notebooks is all about moving actual folders.

 Install the client of a storage you want to use, place a folder with your notebook in the folder of a cloud client.
 Don't forget to close and reopen your notebook from a new location in Outline using + button > Open from Local, Box or Dropbox.

 The same is also valid for iCloud.
 Once you login with your Apple ID, corresponding folder will appear on the sidebar of your Finder.
 Outline folder is created in iCloud automatically.
 Place the folder with your notebook there and open it in Outline via + button.